nickserv/danamccurdy.com/_posts/2014-12-4-my-own-best-friend.md

 ---
-title: My wn Best Friend
+title: My Own Best Friend
 categories: life
 ---
 What if I were my own best friend?